lethain/staff-eng/src/markdown/guides/deciding-to-switch.md

 Instead, generally, those folks stay and are rewarded for staying at a given company as long as the circumstances support their success.
 If those circumstances change, they tend to either leave shortly thereafter or spend a while burning out and then leave after exhausting their emotional reservoir.

-It takes years to build the visibility and social credibility to get promoted from a Senior Engineer role to a Staff-plus role, which makes it very difficult to walk away if you feel like you’re _just_ one hump away from the promotion.
+It takes years to build the visibility and social credibility to get promoted from a Senior engineer role to a Staff-plus role, which makes it very difficult to walk away if you feel like you’re _just_ one hump away from the promotion.
 Leaving, it can feel like, means starting over from scratch.

 Then again, as described by [Keavy McMinn](https://staffeng.com/stories/keavy-mcminn), it’s common for folks to attain their first Staff-plus title by joining a new company.
 Even with all your internal credibility, sometimes leaving is the most effective path forward.